 Paccheri; its origins, history and recipes.

 The word paccheri apparently actually comes from the ancient greek (“πας” -all and “χειρ” -hand) which is still used in the Italian language to mean a pat or a slap given with an open hand, but not in an aggressive way.
-Many attribute the name to the noise made when pouring sauce onto the pasta, which in Italian is described as resembling a ‘schiaffo’ or in Neopolitan dialect ‘una pacca’ which also means slap.
+Many attribute the name to the noise made when pouring sauce onto the pasta, which in Italian is described as resembling a ‘schiaffo’ or in Neopolitan dialect ‘una pacca’, which also means a slap.

 In Neapolitan cuisine, paccheri has pretty ancient origins and has been around for a long time.
 In the past, it was considered ‘poor pasta’ or pasta for the poor because the pieces are very large and filling and so appetites could be satisfied with only a small quantity of pasta and for a very low cost, as it is actually made with only flour and water!

 The pasta that was used for smuggling garlic!

 Paccheri pasta has one of the most interesting origins I have come across in my pasta history research!
 I have read that its invention was, in fact, a way to smuggle banned garlic cloves across the alps into what is Austria today.
 Apparently, Prussian garlic (Austria was called Prussia in those days) was rather small and not very pungent.
 In contrast, Southern Italian garlic, with its large pungent cloves, was sought after by the Prussian and Hungarian aristocracy.
 In the early 1600s, in order to protect their own garlic farmers, the Prussians banned the importation of Italian garlic.
 Southern Italian garlic farmers, whose livelihood depended heavily on the Prussian Garlic market, were more than upset.